engineervix/zed-news/README.md

 - [ ] Cleanup the news by consolidating similar articles from different sources
 - [ ] Find a way of training the voice to learn how to pronounce Zambian words.
 - [ ] Find a way to summarize for free!
+- [ ] Find a way to make a closing statement based on the news.
+Something like, "Don't forget to register yor sim card before the ZICTA deadline ..."
 - [ ] Allow for passing of an arg variable for the voice, or dynamically choose a voice from a list, just like the random intros and outros.

 ## Credits